top of page

 But, what is deck class?

-Well, deck class is the budget travel option where, primarily on moderate to long haul routes, you don't have a private ensuite cabin with comfortable bed but instead sleep in one of the public lounges, halls or exterior deck.
+Well, deck class is the budget friendly travel option where, primarily on moderate to long haul routes, you don't have a cabin with comfortable bed but instead sleep in one of the public lounges, halls or even the exterior deck.

 Other than the cost of the actual ferry crossing travelling deck class is FREE!

-Originally entering service in 1976, next year she'll be an astounding fifty years old making her one of the oldest ferries still in operation in Europe but, despite her age and being dwarfed by newer vessels, she's in a class of her own; an ocean liner profile featuring a raked bow, lido pool, terraced stern decks, elegant profile and powerful engines leaving other vessels in her wake.
+Originally entering service in 1976, she's now an astounding fifty years old making her one of the oldest ferries still in operation in Europe but, despite her age and being dwarfed by newer vessels, she's in a class of her own; an ocean liner profile featuring a raked bow, lido pool, terraced stern decks, elegant profile and powerful engines leaving other vessels in her wake.

 But first Genoa (Genova).